joeinfantrock/BloodBonding/README.md

 4) The Customer details are all stored in the MySQL Database. <br>
 <br>

-**Background story of how this project was made and tools used** I made this project for my college mini project.
+**Background story of how this project was made and tools used** <br>
+I made this project for my college mini project.
 I did this in my second year.<br>
 It took a lot of time and researching to make.<br>
 I have used Java, SpringBoot Framework, Thymeleaf, MySQL and used Eclipse IDE. <br>
 I have also used HTML templates, CSS for styling and JavaScript, for actions after button clicking.
 JavaScript is not used much, but to just experiment with what it does. <br>
 I have used a Javascript HTML Renderer called html2canvas to take screenshots of the certificate displayed to make the certificate available for download to donors who donated. <br>
 I have also used Maven for being able to add dependencies and automating the build process. <br>
-I have used ThymeLeaf for Dynamic Html Pages.
+I have used ThymeLeaf for Dynamic Html Pages.<br>
+Many Images were also used, to enhance the quality of use, which I have included in the Project.

 # Framework used: SpringBoot <br>